 The Las Vegas corporate ground market sits structurally below Manhattan on published sedan-hour rates — the May 2026 sedan floor anchors at $85 per hour for corporate accounts in the metro, against Manhattan’s $100 — but the CES week math is materially different from the base corporate-account math, in five ways.

 First, the rate premium.
 The 30-to-50-percent premium over the base corporate rate card is structural rather than discretionary.
 Chauffeur overtime drives part of it; the show-week dispatch pattern routinely runs 14-to-18-hour billable days for keynote-principal-anchored bookings, against the 8-to-12-hour pattern of a base corporate account.
 Out-of-market driver imports drive another part; Las Vegas-anchored operators import chauffeurs from Phoenix, Salt Lake City, and Los Angeles garages for the show week, with the import overhead — accommodation, per diem, transit — embedded in the show-week rate.
-Fleet repositioning drives a third part; vehicles are repositioned from the Music Express LA Los Angeles base into the Las Vegas outpost for the week, with the deadhead miles and the repositioning overhead embedded in the same rate.
+Fleet repositioning drives a third part; vehicles are repositioned from Los Angeles and Phoenix garages into the Las Vegas metro for the week, with the deadhead miles and the repositioning overhead embedded in the same rate.

 Second, the volume scale.
 CES draws roughly 170,000 attendees into the Las Vegas metro for a four-to-five-day window, which is materially more than any other recurring U.S. business-travel convention.
 The base Las Vegas corporate ground market — anchored on the year-round convention calendar at the LVCC, the Mandalay Bay Convention Center, and the Venetian Expo footprint — is structured for sustained mid-five-figure weekly attendee volume; the CES surge is roughly three-to-four times that baseline.
 The implication for procurement is that operator capacity for CES week is binding across the entire Las Vegas operator base simultaneously, with no slack capacity available from any operator inside the final two weeks before the show.